VA Home Loans: Eligibility Requirements & How to Apply

 Underwriting Requirements

 You must prove that you have enough income to pay for the loan.
-Additionally, lenders prefer that you do not have a heavy load of debt already.
+Additionally, private lenders prefer that you do not have a heavy load of debt already.

 Although there are some requirements, generally VA loans have fewer requirements than conventional loans.